newrelic-experimental/nri-universal-discovery/docs/optimize.md

 ### Event Queue Depth

+If you receive the following error eg. `Could not queue event: Event is larger than the maximum event post size` it is suggested to increase the below value.

 ```
 Two queues are used to send the events to metrics digest: (event -> eventQueue -> batch -> batchQueue -> HTTP post).